logich/delcom-stoplight-linux/README.md

 A udev rule file can be copied into /etc/udev/rules.d to allow users to run the program instead of root.

-There is also a perl pidgin plugin to change color based on availability
+There is also a perl pidgin plugin to change color based on availability.
+Drop the perl script into ~/.purple/plugins and restart pidgin.
+Default exceutable location is /usr/bin/ and refresh time is 120 minutes.